ABOUT CATHERINE HYDE

 A Sense of Wonder

 I grew up in the ancient port town of Gravesend in North Kent, experiencing a more urban than rural childhood but with the freedom, as was common in the late sixties, to roam and play outside all day.
-This, combined with a home full of books, visits to museums and galleries, outings to castles and prehistoric sites fuelled my imagination.
+This, combined with a home full of books, visits to museums and galleries, and outings to castles and prehistoric sites, was rich fuel for my imagination.

-As a child I was lucky enough to be a precocious reader.
-I galloped through Grimm (with terror at my heels), constantly revisited the melancholy world of Hans Christian Andersen and gleefully recited the poetry of AA Milne and Spike Milligan.
-I was drawn into the worlds of John Masefield, L.M Boston, Eleanor Farjeon, Elizabeth Goudge, C.S.
-Lewis and the mighty Alan Garner, stories infused with layers of myth, archetype, and magic.
+As a child, I was lucky enough to be a precocious reader.
+I galloped through Grimm (with terror at my heels), constantly revisited the melancholy world of Hans Christian Andersen, and gleefully recited the poetry of AA Milne and Spike Milligan.
+I read everything but found I was most drawn to writers like John Masefield, L.M.
+Boston, Eleanor Farjeon, Elizabeth Goudge, C.S.
+Lewis, and the mighty Alan Garner – stories infused with layers of myth, archetype, and magic.

-Having studied A-level Art, English Literature and History, I trained in Fine Art Painting at Central School of Art in London.
+Having studied A-level Art, English Literature, and History, I trained in Fine Art Painting at the Central School of Art in London.
 I fell in love with Central the moment I set foot in it.
-The serious grandeur of the building, its sweeping staircases, massive studios and the seductive smell of oil paint and egg and chips completely entranced me.
-After three hard but amazing years, where I learnt how to paint and how to make mistakes, I was only certain that I was ready to leave city life.
-My parents had moved down to the Kent/Sussex border so I went ‘home’ and my love affair with the countryside began.
+The serious grandeur of the building, its sweeping staircases, massive studios and the seductive smell of oil paint, egg and chips completely entranced me.
+After three hard but amazing years, during which I learned how to paint and how to make mistakes, I was only certain that I was ready to leave city life.
+My parents had moved down to the Kent/Sussex border, so I went ‘home’ and my love affair with the countryside began.

-The change from living in the town to the countryside, exchanging the noise and bustle for trees and quiet was like a balm.
-Bruised from the intensity of the degree I went back to drawing: still-life full of fruits and patterned fabric, my family, myself, the cat.
-I baked cakes, and tried to make sense of everything.
-As I worked and walked, I became aware of the landscape around me, finding the cycles of the lengthening and shortening days reassuring as I tuned into myself.
+The move from town to countryside, exchanging noise and bustle for trees and quiet, was like a balm.
+Bruised from the intensity of the degree, I went back to drawing: jugs of flowers, fruits and patterned fabric, my family, myself, the cat.
+I baked cakes and tried to make sense of everything.
+As I worked and walked, finding the cycles of the lengthening and shortening days reassuring, I slowed down and tuned into myself.
 I read, becoming increasingly fascinated by folklore, the Green Man, and the earthy magic of the hare.
-I discovered Ted Hughes and looked afresh at the Neo-Romantic painters of the 20th century who had looked back at the vision and poetry of William Blake and Samuel Palmer and created new images conveying a personal, internal sense of place.
+I discovered Ted Hughes and John Cowper Powys and looked afresh at the Neo-Romantic painters of the 20th century.

-Being in the landscape, my paintings and drawings developed, filling with symbols and archetypes real and imagined, layering meanings to create atmosphere.
-Above all, I fell in love with night and the liminal spaces where the edges seem tremulous and uncertain.
+Being in the landscape, my paintings and drawings developed, filling with symbols and archetypes, both real and imagined, layering meanings, creating atmosphere.
+Above all, I fell in love with the night and the liminal spaces where edges seem tremulous and uncertain.

-For over forty years, I have worked to create a personal vision that celebrates the cycle of the seasons and responds to the natural world with the same wonder I felt as a child: the sensation of hearing blackbird song striking colour into a gloomy afternoon and watching the moon rise over the garden wall.
+For over forty years, I have worked to create a personal vision that celebrates the cycle of the seasons and responds to the natural world with the same wonder I felt as a child hearing blackbird song striking colour into a gloomy afternoon and watching the moon rise over the garden wall.

 Moving to Helston in 2001 with my husband and two daughters was a dream fulfilled.
-Surrounded by the sea, Cornwall is a land of light and shadow and filled with myths, songs and stories.
-Its ancient stones, mists, secret woodlands and flooded inlets are a constant source of inspiration and joy.
+Surrounded by the sea, Cornwall is an ancient land filled with songs and stories.
+Its unique light and mists, secret woodlands and flooded inlets are a constant source of inspiration and joy.

 BOOKS

-With my love of books and children’s literature, it is not surprising that I am drawn toward Fine Art Illustration.
-In 2009, I was asked to create a series of paintings in response to Carol Ann Duffy’s fairytale, The Princess’ Blankets.
-This was a groundbreaking project for me, and since then I have become increasingly interested in exploring the connection between words and images, seeing them as complementary and vital parts of each other and myself.
+With my love of books, poetry and children’s literature, it is unsurprising that I am drawn toward Fine Art Illustration.
+In 2009, I was asked to create a series of paintings in response to Carol Ann Duffy’s fairytale, The Princess’s Blankets.
+Being asked to respond to a text was a groundbreaking project for me, and since then, I have become increasingly interested in exploring the connection between words and images, seeing them as complementary and vital parts of each other and myself.

-For the past two years, alongside words and paintings, I have been learning the craft of photography.
-This way of capturing light and creating atmosphere has become an obsession, a passionate delight that enhances my vision.
+For the past few years, alongside words and paintings, I have been learning the craft of photography.
+Capturing the light and creating atmosphere in this medium has become an obsession and a passionate delight – a journey I am only just embarking on.

 MIXED AND SOLO SHOWS